 From intuition to recognition

 Château La Fleur de Boüard comes from the profound belief of its owner, Hubert de Boüard de Laforest, in the rich potential of Lalande-de-Pomerol terroirs.
-Supported by his children, Coralie and Matthieu, he applies his technical and oenological know-how in a new, environmentally friendly approach to wine growing.
+Supported by his daughter, Coralie, he applies his technical and oenological know-how in a new, environmentally friendly approach to wine growing.
 With precision and sustainable purpose, the de Boüard family makes wines with outstanding elegance that compare with the greatest Bordeaux appellations.

 Hubert de Boüard de Laforest always believed that estates in Lalande-de-Pomerol are capable of producing outstanding wines on a par with the greatest Bordeaux appellations.
 He bought this 25-hectare (60-acre) property in 1998.

-His adult children, Coralie, Matthieu and Quentin, share their father’s passion for vine husbandry and making wine and help him on the estate.
+His daughter, Coralie, shares her father’s passion for vine husbandry and making wine and helps him on the estate.
 Their technical director Philippe Nunes, adds to the strengths of this team.
 As the synergies within the team grew, a family ambition emerged to pamper this estate with all the recognition it deserves.

 The terroir’s finest secrets

 Nestling in the middle of the Lalande-de-Pomerol appellation area close to the village of Pomerol, the land that makes up Château La Fleur de Boüard belonged to a postman, who passionately cultivated his vines.
 The de Boüard family therefore acquired vines in outstanding condition that had not suffered over-use and were planted very densely.
 The family has since committed to apply a strict approach that protects natural balances in order to reveal the finest secrets hidden in this terroir and to make top quality wines that will be the best of the appellation.